Mendota Juvenile Treatment Center: Treatment features

 MJTC also uses a behavioral point system called the Today-Tomorrow Program.
 The point system closely monitors and is highly responsive to changes in the youth's behavior.
 Through the point system, youth earn privileges for periods of positive behavior.
 Youth receive points at the end of the day based on their behavior and engagement in the treatment, and these points determine privileges for the following day.
 In addition to daily privileges, youth can earn additional, increasing privileges such as computer game time, snacks or private music, for accumulating points over several days.
-The Today-Tomorrow program incentivizes treatment compliance and appropriate behavior by rewarding pro-social behavior with increasingly desirable privileges.
+The Today-Tomorrow program incentivizes treatment engagement and appropriate behavior by rewarding engagement with the treatment program with increasingly desirable privileges.

-In addition to individual therapy guided by the decompression model and the Today-Tomorrow Program, MJTC further assists youth by providing educational services, and group based therapy covering topics such as anger management, substance abuse, social skills, and problem solving.
+In addition to individual therapy guided by the decompression model and the Today-Tomorrow Program, MJTC further assists youth by providing educational services, individual therapy, occupational therapy, and a variety of other therapies covering topics such as anger management, substance abuse, social skills, and problem solving.

 MJTC is smaller and more intensive than standard juvenile corrections institutions.
 The original MJTC is about half the size of JCI units.
 Similarly, the ratio of clinical staff to residents is about twice that of more typical juvenile corrections units, allowing MJTC to provide much greater treatment resources to antisocial youth.
 Staff at MJTC consists of one psychiatrist on staff for every 14 youth, one psychologist for every 14 youth, one social worker for every 10 youth, and a psychiatric nurse.
 Additionally, psychology practicum students and psychology interns provide care.
-Each youth in MJTC participates in several weekly individual counseling sessions with a psychologist, psychiatrist, and/or social worker.
+Each youth in MJTC participates in several weekly individual counseling sessions with a psychologist, psychiatrist, front-line CNA staff, and/or social workers.
 The average length of time in treatment at MJTC ranges from 45 to 83 weeks.

-In standard juvenile correction institutions, mental health professionals are not assigned to specific JCI units.
-Experienced security staff, with little formal mental health training supervise units.
-The youth to psychologist ratios in standard JCI's is approximately 75 to 1.
-Psychiatric services typically occur in a clinic format by a part-time contracted psychiatrist.
-These part-time psychiatrists can have a caseload of up to 500 youth.